-Scholarly articles are often dense and unlike the content you read for fun.
-However, if you understand the different sections and what you can find within each section - its a lot easier!
-Watch the video to learn more.
+Scholarly articles can be intimidating, but if you understand the different sections and what you can find within each section, its a lot easier!
+Watch this short video to get some tips.

 1. Read the abstract: This will allow you to get a framework of the article before you dive into it.
 Understanding the purpose of the article will help guide you as you read it.

 2. Skim the entire article: Read the article all the way through without taking notes and get the gist of the article.
 Get familiar with the topic.